 In response to the final regulations, the Milton S. Hershey Medical Center and its Medical Group practices have revised financial assistance policies and processes.

-Starting July 1, 2016, our revised financial assistance policy will go into effect.
+Starting July 1, 2016, our revised financial assistance policy went into effect.
 Under the new policy, patients who qualify will receive 100% financial assistance for medically-necessary services.
 Partial financial assistance awards will be discontinued.

 You can download the new information on financial assistance below, including the new financial assistance application and “plain language summary” of our financial assistance policy.